knkr1/ezGL/README.md

 # OpenGL experimental helper header (ezGL)

-This repo is my attemp of learning OpenGL while trying to create an helper header file.
+This repo is my attemp of learning Modern OpenGL while trying to create an helper header file.

 > **Warning:** Code expected to be unstable and unorganized due it's still on development.